Hasin-ai/Intent-Based-Search/README.md

 ## 4. Configure Environment Variables

-1. Its preferred that you add your own Gemini API key, mine is still there:
+1. Its preferred that you add your own Gemini API key, mine is still there.
+Update `vector_search.py` with your gemini api, note that `gemini.py` is just an example file.
+Run this to test the Gemini API.
    ```ini
    GEMINI_API_KEY=your_gemini_api_key_here
    ```